The French Quarter Fracas: D-Bloc (Updated, 8:45 a.m, 4-21-10)

 The evidence that this guy is the one we’re looking for is piling up fast, and we’re going to have an entire post on him shortly.

 UPDATE, 7:35 p.m.: Not a lot of developments today, but we are reliably informed by very well-placed sources that the official investigation does, in fact, have as part of its focus the angle of the protest and its organizers.
 Furthermore, the YouTube videos that Daniel Mauch made private (isn’t it just a little ironic that an anarcho-communist who wants to destroy the concept of private property is engaged in attempting to deny the public the use of his intellectual property?) have been captured and downloaded and are in the possession of the authorities.
+This is how online casino such as cool cat casino works from usa coolcat casino website.

 This is not to say that an arrest is imminent.
 But while the political angle to the attack is being downplayed by official channels, it is without question a major part of the investigation, which is heating up.